Home Remedies To Ease Your Sore Throat

 7 natural remedies for a sore throat

 If you're one of those unlucky ones who tend to suffer from a sore throat and cough frequently or are having an episode right now, you most certainly want to know how to deal with your trouble quickly and effectively!
 You might have hot showers, slurp hot soups and take over-the-counter medications, but from time to time you need to rely on home remedies to take on such a fearsome foe!
 Practically, all these remedies are present in your kitchen.
-Let’s put a stop to your misery before the scratchy throat and sniffles spiral into something bigger.
+Let’s put a stop to your misery before the throat infection spiral into something bigger.

 - Honey : This ‘liquid gold’ is warm and sweet!
 The warmth soothes the irritated throat and the sweetness makes it delightful!
 This golden sweetener rapidly relieves a sore throat, speeds up the process of healing and helps deal with an annoying cough.
 Honey gives the throat a protective coating and also boasts of strong anti-microbial properties.
 Swallow 3 to 5 spoonfuls through the course of the day.